 Girls Ed provides academic study camps to support our students with a stronger educational foundation as they enter into their roles as professionals, entrepreneurs, wives, and mothers.
 These study camps provide personalized attention and opportunities for peer-instruction as students grapple with the content of the Tanzanian curriculum.
 The boost this camp provides to students from village schools is essential for their academic success and post-secondary studies (e.g., A-levels).

-As the girls receive education, move into their adult lives making smarter choices about their health and well-being, and spread the word about the opportunities education has afforded them, their communities will continue to thrive and experience renewed vitality.
-In addition, these educated girls will become educated women who may one day serve as leaders and mentors in their communities and local government.
-The region we serve encompasses thousands of individuals living close to Kigoma, TZ.
+With education, these girls move into their adult lives making smarter choices about their health and well-being.
+They spread the word about the opportunities education provides, and thus contribute to the renewed vitality of their communities.
+As these educated girls become educated women, they are empowered to serve as leaders and mentors in their communities and local government.
+The region we serve encompasses thousands of individuals living close to Kigoma,

 This project has provided additional documentation in a PDF file (projdoc.pdf).